orbitjs/orbit/README.md

 then restrict your application's direct access to most of them.
-This greatly simplifies your application code: instead of chaining together a large number of promises that include multiple sources in every call, you can interact with a single source of truth (typically an in-memory store).
+This greatly simplifies your application code: instead of chaining together a large number of promises that include multiple sources in every call, you can interact with a single source of truth (typically an in-memory data source).

 ### Transformable